-When disclosing your personal information to us by using ‘My ESC’ on our website or by completing and submitting paper or electronic forms to us, you consent to the collection, storage and processing of your personal information as stated in this policy.
+When disclosing your personal information to us by using ‘My ESC’ on our Websites or by completing and submitting paper or electronic forms to us, you consent to the collection, storage and processing of your personal information as stated in this policy.

 The sources of personal information received by the ESC are:

-As a general rule, the following minimum information must be provided in order for your order, request, application, etc. to be processed:
+As a general rule, the following minimum information must be provided in order for your order, request, application, etc. to be processed.

-Nominative Information - Title, First Name(s), Family Name(s): Your nominative details are needed to properly identify you, to communicate with you, to provide you with the products and services you have requested and to ensure that items are properly labelled as yours (eg congress badges and scientific contributions such as abstracts and presentations, etc).
+- Nominative Information - Title, First Name(s), Family Name(s): Your nominative details are needed to properly identify you, to communicate with you, to provide you with the products and services you have requested and to ensure that items are properly labelled as yours (eg congress badges and scientific contributions such as abstracts and presentations, etc).

 Additional personal information, which is mandatory for persons creating a ‘My ESC’ account on the ESC website is:

-to enable us to provide you with more relevant information, and to better understand the preferences of our audience so that we can give a better service generally.
+to enable us to provide you with more relevant information and to better understand the preferences of our audience so that we can give a better service generally.

 Other information may be requested which is necessary or relevant for specific activities.

 Mandatory information for specific purposes